intel/auto-round/README.md

 ---
 <div align="left">

-AutoRound is an advanced weight-only quantization algorithm, based on SignRound.
+AutoRound is an advanced weight-only quantization algorithm for low-bits LLM inference.
 It's tailored for a wide range of models and consistently delivers noticeable improvements, often significantly outperforming SignRound with the cost of more tuning time for quantization.

 ## Prerequisites
 - Python 3.9 or higher